suffolklibraries/sljekyll/_events/ipswich-2019-04-13-board-games.md

 breadcrumb: y
 ---

 Join us for some free board game fun for all ages.
-From A
+From Animal Upon Animal to Ticket to Ride, Azul to giant snakes & ladders and Rummikub to chess - let's play some games!

 ![Zatu Games logo](/images/featured/featured-zatu-games.png)